Ki Tavo: The Curse of Frustration

 For the sake of privacy, Bathsheba would have been bathing either on her own lower roof, or in the enclosed courtyard of her own house.
 But King David’s view was not blocked by a high enough parapet.
 Enamored of her naked beauty, he found out who she was and sent for her, assuming that since her husband Uriah was away at war, he would never know.
 When Bathsheba became pregnant, King David had Uriah sent home from the front, but he refused to sleep with his wife until the war was over.
 So David arranged for the death of the innocent man.
 None of this would have happened if King David’s parapet had been four cubits high.

-Metaphor for Pride
+Metaphor for pride

 The original injunction in this week’s Torah portion has also been interpreted allegorically, with the rooftop standing for pride.
 Philo of Alexandria wrote in the first century C.E. that when people give themselves credit for intellectual and social advancement, instead of crediting God, they are likely to fall from their high positions and be destroyed.